John A. Volpe National Transportation Systems Center: History

-The older of the two main building on site was designated as the NASA Electronics Research Center.
-By direction of President John F. Kennedy after his pledge for America to go to the moon, it was to become Mission Control for all US space missions.
+The older of the two main buildings on the former site were designated as the NASA Electronics Research Center.
+By direction of President John F. Kennedy after his pledge for the United States to go to the moon, it became the mission control center for all US space missions.
 Extensive work was completed within the main building and massive amounts of communications equipment and cabling was installed around the site, under the streets leading to it and in the countryside.
-When Kennedy was assassinated in November 1963, Vice President Lyndon Johnson, a Texan, was sworn in to take over the Presidency.
-Within 2 months, all work on Mission Control in Massachusetts was halted and a new site was named in Houston.
+When Kennedy was assassinated in November 1963, Vice President Lyndon B. Johnson, a Texan, was sworn in to take over the presidency.
+Within two months, all work on mission control in Massachusetts was halted and a new site was named in Houston.
 The Research Center was phased out and all of the communications installations were abandoned in place.
-The building sat idle before being named the Volpe Center.

-Problems with the building design

-The original building shown with the vertical window lines in the foreground of the photo above had a serious design flaw.
-The building was constructed with an interior steel frame and an exterior cladding of bricks that were fastened to the interior steel with rigid brackets every foot or so.
-With the temperature fluctuating between the 80's in summer and below freezing in winter, the steel structure expanded and contracted substantially over the height of the building.
-The brackets holding the brick facing could not accommodate this movement and as a result, portions of the brickwork would crack and fall off without notice.
-It became so dangerous that all entry to the building was either through armor covered walkways or underground.
+The U.S. DOT Volpe Center was renamed in 1990 in honor of the second U.S. secretary of transportation and governor of Massachusetts John A. Volpe.
+The U.S. DOT Volpe Center has served 19 secretaries of transportation, their deputies and assistant secretaries, and more than 300 modal administrators.
+The work of the U.S. DOT Volpe Center addresses complex transportation challenges facing the transportation industry and the nation, with specific emphasis on safety, innovation, and efficiency.